 Jonathan Wener is a highly regarded Canadian business leader and philanthropist, and is an accomplished entrepreneur with interests in real estate, technology, biotechnology and recycling.
-He is a sixth-generation Montrealer whose energy, curiosity and vision took him from working on construction sites as a teenager to founding the Montreal-based Canderel Group at the age of 25.
-Today, after 42 years as an innovator in real estate investment, development and management, Canderel has a history of over $11 billion in property transactions and regional offices in Ottawa, Toronto, Calgary, Edmonton, Vancouver and Dallas, Texas.
-The company has owned, developed and managed properties representing approximately 54 million square feet.
+He founded Montreal-based Canderel Group in 1975.
+Today the company is a national innovator in real estate investment, development and management, with a history of over $15 billion in property transactions and offices in major cities across Canada.

-Mr. Wener was a member of the Board of Directors of the Laurentian Bank of Canada for 19 years and became a Director Emeritus March 1, 2017.
-He was the founding president of the Institut de développement urbain du Québec in 1987, and is a past president of the Urban Development Institute of Canada.
-In 2003 he was honoured to be appointed a Member of the Order of Canada, and in 2009 was inducted into the Club des entrepreneurs of the Conseil du patronat du Québec for his outstanding contributions to the economic development of the province.
-He was presented with the Fraser Institute's prestigious T. Patrick Boyle Founders Award in 2012 and the Queen Elizabeth II Diamond Jubilee Medal in 2013.
+He was a member the Board of Directors of the Laurentian Bank of Canada for 19 years and became a Director Emeritus on March 1, 2017.
+Mr. Wener was awarded an order of Canada in 2003 and the Queen Elizabeth II Diamond Jubilee Medal in 2013.
 In September 2017, he was awarded the Samuel Bronfman Medal.
 The medal honours extraordinary service and leadership to the Montreal Jewish community over an extended period of time.
-In May 2018, he was honoured to be appointed a Member of the Order or Montreal.
+In May 2018, he became a member of the Order of Montreal.